Sanaya Irani, Drashti Dhami & Other TV Stars Share Cute Pictures & Wish Their Moms On Mother’s Day

 "Hey Mother ( Amo as I lovingly address you ).. today and everyday is your DAY.. if i am down and low nobody can sense it the way you do , thanks for dealing with my foolish moods , you don't let the exhaustion reflect on your face, thanks for surprising me with my favourite dishes everyday ..
 My aim is to fulfill all your desires just to see that warm and priceless smile on that gorgeous face..Thankyou for being my entire WORLD..This post can't sum-up what i want to express Mother POWAI ..
 Happy AMO Day 😘 @shashi_cp." - (sic)

-Dhami Drashti
+Drashti Dhami

 Drashti shared a major throwback picture (childhood picture) and wrote, "My world my life ♥️♥️♥️♥️ happy Mother's Day mom 😘😘😘😘😘" - (sic)